 I knew that it could take several months and possibly years of eating a super low PUFA diet before I could tell if it had a metabolically stimulating effect.
 But since PUFA was my interest, I proceeded with the experiment.

 It only took a few more months before I began to notice improvements.
 My cold fingers began to warm up.
 I donate blood every 8 weeks and I saw a steady increase in body temperature with a slight increase in pulse.
 My body temperature went from 97.0 to 98.4!
-This is the first winter I can every recall not having cold hands and feet.
+This is the first winter I can ever recall not having cold hands and feet.

-It should be noted that prior to removing nuts, I was already consuming a higher carb diet.
+It should be noted that prior to removing nuts, I was already consuming a higher-carb diet.
 I regularly had sugar and never restricted salt.
 Sleep quality was also consistent.
 Going back to the list of ideas from the experiment, the only major change I made was removing nuts.

 “But Nuts Are Healthy!”

 When I was first exposed to the idea that nuts might be bad for metabolism, I dismissed it as nonsense.
-Then I ran the numbers and came to the conclusion that although moderation makes sense for many things in nutrition, when it comes to undoing years of excess PUFA damage, adopting a strict low-PUFA diet is mathematically the best course of action.
+Then I ran the numbers and came to the conclusion that although moderation makes sense for many things in nutrition when it comes to undoing years of excess PUFA damage, adopting a strict low-PUFA diet is mathematically the best course of action.

-My take away advice is to restore metabolism first and then decide if you want to consume nuts in “moderation”.
+My takeaway advice is to restore metabolism first and then decide if you want to consume nuts in “moderation”.
 I will continue restricting them for now.